 These are only some of the questions that you need to ask your adoption professional.
 Check out the next few posts to get the rest of the questions.

-Here is a site that shows ratings of adoption agencies and facilitators: http://www.adoptionagencyratings.com/
+Here is a site that shows ratings of adoption agencies and facilitators: AdoptionAgencyRatings.com

-You can start looking for your adoption professional here.
+Here’s a great place to start looking for your adoption professional.